 What is a spot bid and what do I do to place one?

 A spot bid is a bidding process used during the OSUsed store for highly sought-after or specialized items.
 Bids are accepted 12-2 pm during afternoon sales (which occur 12-3 pm) and 5:30-6:30 pm during evening sales (which occur 5:30-7:30 pm).
 The highest bid above minimum wins and the bidder is obligated to purchase the item.
 Blank Spot Bid forms are located at the cashier’s desk and completed bid forms are placed in a drop box to await the closing time.
-All spot bids must be paid for by 3:00 pm.
+All spot bids must be paid for by the end of the sale.
 If you are unavailable you may leave your phone number to be notified or your credit card number or check to be charged and picked up after the OSUsed store closes.

 Can you move something I bought for me?